 January 8, 2025, read first time and referred to Committee on Judiciary.
+January 21, 2025, reported - Do Pass.

 First Regular Session of the 124th General Assembly (2025)

 PRINTING CODE.
 Amendments: Whenever an existing statute (or a section of the Indiana Constitution) is being amended, the text of the existing provision will appear in this style type, additions will appear in this style type, and deletions will appear in this style type.